Chieko Higashiyama

 Biography

-Chieko Higashiyama (September 30, 1890 – May 8, 1980) was a Japanese actress.
-Graduating from the girls' school at Gakushuin, she married a businessman in 1909 and spent eight years in Moscow.
-In 1925, at the age of 35, she decided to become an actress.
-She trained at the Tsukiji Shōgekijō, a pioneering theater then-famous for modern Japanese plays and translated performances of Western playwrights.
-Higashiyama appeared in many stage productions, most famously as Madame Ranevskaya in Chekhov's "The Cherry Orchard."
-She also appeared in films, including Tokyo Story, which was voted the best film of all time in the 2012 Sight and Sound directors' poll.
+Chieko Higashiyama (September 30, 1890 – May 8, 1980) was a Japanese actress born in Chiba.
+She graduated from the girls’ school at Gakushuin, married a businessman in 1909 and lived in Moscow for eight years.
+In 1925, at the age of thirty‑five, she began a stage career, training at the Tsukiji Shōgekijō, a pioneering theatre noted for modern Japanese plays and Western translations.
+Higashiyama performed in numerous productions, most famously as Madame Ranevskaya in Anton Chekhov’s “The Cherry Orchard.”
+She also appeared in films, including the acclaimed Tokyo Story, which was later voted the best film of all time in the 2012 Sight and Sound directors’ poll.
+Her career is recorded with ninety‑five credited roles.

 Ask the Vault